charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 ## Caveats and Conclusions

+In 98% of hands, [[Cinder Glade]] might as well be [[Shivan Oasis]].
+Either we don't draw it, or it enters the battlefield tapped, or it enters the battlefield untapped at a time when it doesn't matter.
+Maybe we’re playing it turn two off an [[Explore]], or it’s turn three and we only have a single ramp spell, or it’s turn four and we’ve already got all the mana we need.
+It's only once per fifty-ish hands that [[Cinder Glade]] enters the battlefield untapped in a way that shaves a turn off our clock.

-The model has a bit of a bias in favor of [[Sheltered Thicket]].
-As discussed up top, it's got superhuman "instincts" about what's on top of the deck, which is an unfair advantage with cycling.
-The model also doesn't keep track of life total, so [[Cinder Glade]] gets no credit for the life it saves when we fetch it in place of [[Stomping Ground]].
-But we're really splitting hairs here.
-As far as goldfishing is concerned, [[Cinder Glade]] and [[Sheltered Thicket]] put up near-identical numbers.
-They're both better than [[Shivan Oasis]], but just barely.
-And recall why we're making this comparison in the first place.
-The cycling on [[Sheltered Thicket]] is a significant upside in games that go long.
-If the two perform comparably in the early game, [[Sheltered Thicket]] is clearly better overall.
+We can get a similar boost from [[Shivan Oasis]].
+Once per fifty-ish hands, we can cycle it, draw something relevant, and win a turn faster.
+This is likely an overestimate, due to the model's superhuman "instincts" about the order of the deck, but the verdict remains the same: [[Cinder Glade]] and [[Sheltered Thicket]] both goldfish better than [[Shivan Oasis]], but only marginally.
+And recall why we made the comparison in the first place.
+The cycling on [[Sheltered Thicket]] is a significant advantage in games that go long.
+If [[Cinder Glade]] and [[Sheltered Thicket]] perform comparably in the early game -- which they do -- [[Sheltered Thicket]] is clearly better overall.

+The comparison gets dicier for [[Explore]] and [[Farseek]].
+The two cards put up similar goldfishing numbers, but it's hard to make an apples-to-apples comparison to break the tie. [[Explore]] isn't a worse [[Farseek]] with cycling -- it's a different effect entirely. [[Explore]] can make mulligan choices more difficult.
+It also increases our exposure to high-impact sideboard cards. [[Farseek]] helps ensure double-green on turn three, but doesn't help dig for a basic [[Forest]] when we're worried about [[Blood Moon]].

 ---

+We could go back and forth all day.

+Ultimately it comes down to what you like to play and how you like to play it.

+play style, deck composition, and personal preference.

+Late in the game, with plenty of lands on the table, would we rather our two-mana spell be a land ([[Farseek]]) or a re-draw ([[Explore]])?

+In my mind, it's no contest.

+Ultimately, it comes down to a matter of preference.
+Late in the game, with plenty of lands on the table, would we rather your two-mana spell be a land ([[Farseek]]) or a re-draw ([[Explore]])?

+[[Explore]] can find [[Primeval Titan]] or [[Scapeshift]] to win on the spot.
+It increases our exposure to high-impact sideboard cards.
+It can also whiff -- [[Explore]] into [[Anger of the Gods]] feels pretty bad as our opponent ticks up [[Teferi, Hero of Dominaria:Teferi]].

+- Few dead draws
+- Increase exposure to high-impact sideboard cards
+- Sometimes win on the spot

 Once per fifty-ish hands, [[Cinder Glade]] goldfishes better than [[Shivan Oasis]] because it enters the battlefield untapped at a crucial moment.
 Once per fifty-ish hands, [[Sheltered Thicket]] goldfishes better than [[Shivan Oasis]] because we cycle it to draw into something relevant.